-The Common Shares represented by proxy will be voted or withheld from voting in accordance with the instructions of the Shareholder specified therein.
+The Common Shares represented by proxy will be voted or withheld from voting in accordance with the instructions of the Shareholder on any ballot that may be called for.
 If the Shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly, but if no specification is made, the Common Shares will be voted in favour of the matters to be acted upon as set forth herein.